-Lap-held babies and toddlers under 2 years fly free on Alaska within the U.S. However:
+A lap-held baby or toddlers under 2 years may fly free on Alaska Airlines within the U.S. However:

 Make sure to read “The Real Reason Babies and Toddlers Need I.D. on Domestic Flights,”so you don’t get stuck buying a last-minute ticket for your lap baby or toddler at the airport!

-Infants and toddlers on laps with Alaska’s partner airlines:
+Infants and toddlers flying on laps with Alaska’s partner airlines:

 If your Alaska flight, or some portion of it, is actually on a partner airline, Alaska requests that you contact that partner airline directly to advise them of your lap child.
 This way you’ll be sure they assign seats on an appropriate row and any extra fees are addressed if needed.